ph98/react-native-contactlist-example/README.md

 dont forget to star , thank you :star2:

 ---
-this app developed With <3 in just 2 day off , connected to fandogh hosted django app
+this app developed With <3
+connected to fandogh hosted django app